EricaDaSilvaCorreia/Sparta-Ruby-Calculator/README.md

 Over all I think that the assignment went really well.
 I noticed that it took less tries compared to other assignments, I knew exactly what to do which was nice.

 I'm finding ruby pretty straight forward so far and very similar to javascript which is great because i can use comparisons to understand ruby better.
+And as always it's a matter of practice, time will give me the experience and confidence I need...
+Rome wasn't built in a day!

 I give it an 8/10.